ninjaPixel/ninjaPixel.js/README.md

 Include your new TypeScript file in the `code\src` directory (alternatively, if you'd prefer to write in Javascript then save the new file into the `code\src\js` directory).
 Modify the concat-basic options in the gruntfile, to include your new file.
 Once complete, run `grunt`.

 ###Demos
 There are some demo pages located in the `demo` directory.
+Run the webpages with

+    npm run demo